What makes a planet?

 Why is Pluto no longer a planet?

-The best illustration of the fact that Pluto is a very different animal from the eight planets was published by Steven Soter in the Astronomical Journal in 2006.
+One of the best illustrations of the fact that Pluto is a very different animal from the eight planets was published by Steven Soter in the Astronomical Journal in 2006.
 The figure clearly shows that some bodies are capable of clearing their orbit, whereas other bodies are not.
 (This orbit-clearing criterion is what the IAU decided to use in its definition of a planet.
 It's a criterion based on dynamics and not geophysics.)

 There are many things that make Pluto quite different from the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 But one difference is truly fundamental, and it explains why Pluto is not classified as a planet.
 Unlike any of the planets, Pluto is embedded in a vast swarm of bodies similar to itself.
 Pluto is therefore analogous to the asteroid Ceres in the asteroid belt between Mars and Jupiter.
 Pluto has many friends orbiting nearby, which is not the case for any of the planets.
 The planets accumulate, eject, or otherwise control all the mass in their immediate proximity.
 Pluto and Ceres are not able to do that; therefore they belong to a class that is really quite distinct from the eight planets.